The Long-Term Chehalis Basin Strategy

 Three people in waders walking through flooded street with possessions in bags

-All the options to be evaluated include some level of basin-wide aquatic species restoration, ongoing support for floodproofing and elevating homes and businesses, erosion management projects, continuing local Chehalis River Basin Flood Authority projects and supporting the Flood Warning System, and other efforts.
+The initial suite of six long-term options represents a broad range of potential pathways for the future of the basin – from high investments in proposed structural flood damage reduction and aquatic restoration measures, to a focus on non-structural flood protection, and several “middle of the road” options in between.
+All the options also include some level of basin-wide aquatic species restoration, ongoing support for floodproofing and elevating homes and businesses, erosion management projects, continuing local Chehalis River Basin Flood Authority projects and supporting the Flood Warning System, and other efforts.
+To learn more about the options and what is included, see the Long-Term Strategy Options Fact Sheet.

 What is the long-term strategy?